19shubh/frameworks-code-comparison/README.md

 ### Angular

-You specify the definition of the dependencies in the constructor (leveraging TypeScript's constructor syntax for declaring parameters and properties simultaneously).
+You have to specify the definition of the dependencies in the constructor (leveraging TypeScript's constructor syntax for declaring parameters and properties simultaneously).

 ```ts
 import { Component } from '@angular/core';